ginathegenius/aws-cda-study-guide/README.md

 |Different sort key|Different sort key|

 #### Provisioned Throughput
+- A read capacity unit is 4KB in size

 Strongly Consistent Reads
 ```
 size of each item / 4 KB (round) * # of reads per second